MalickFairoz/Sentimental-Analysis-using-Python/README.md

 My Summer Project

 ### Introduction
-This python code will help us understand the sentiment of people correspondong to any issue or incident, by analyzing their comments on social media websites.
+This python code will help us understand the sentiment of people corresponding to any issue or incident, by analyzing their comments on social media websites.
 - Here, to connect with social media, we are using Twitter as the source of data.
 - To pull data from twitter, a developer account is created and its API keys are generated, which are hidden in the source code